 - Vary your study schedule intensity between heavy prep days, and light prep days.

-No matter what you're schedule, whether you're working, or in school, establish a routine and set aside regular time to prep in the morning.
+No matter what your schedule, whether you're working or in school, establish a routine and set aside regular time to prep in the morning.